rishiselvakumaran98/3081_S21-iter2/labs/lab09_google_tests/README.md

 # Lab09 Testing with Google Test

-**_Note: Since we need to recompile multiple times to test, feedback may take 2-5 minutes to generate_**
+**_Note: Since we need to recompile multiple times to test, feedback may take a while to generate_**

 ### Preparing for the Lab